harg74/ML_ZoomCamp_2022/capstone_project_one/README.md

 # Car Price Prediction Project

-\*Diamonds have a long history as beautiful objects of desire.
+<em>Diamonds have a long history as beautiful objects of desire.
 In the first century AD, the Roman naturalist Pliny stated: “Diamond is the most valuable, not only of precious stones, but of all things in this world.

 It forms deep in the earth under extreme heat and pressure.
 It’s ejected violently upward until it arrives at or near the earth’s surface.
 It’s forced from its hiding place by nature or by man.
-Then it’s cleaved and cut and polished until its natural beauty shines through.\*
+Then it’s cleaved and cut and polished until its natural beauty shines through.</em>

 There are several aspects to take in consideration when buying a diamond.
 Specifically in our dataset these are the features analyzed: